bradwestfall/ReptileForms/README.md

 ## Custom Fields
 ReptileForms was created so making custom fields is easy.
-With standard fields, ReptileForms will create containers for your fields.
-To make a custom field, you create those containers manually as follows:
+Compared to standard fields where ReptileForms will create containers for your fields - with custom fields you create the `field-input` container as follows:

 ###Initial HTML
 ```html